 Of course, babies need to be given the opportunity to learn to use utensils, and to move other textures around in their mouths, so view these as a tool in your arsenal—not the only way to feed your baby.
 I love to combine purees, pouches, and baby led weaning style foods when feeding kids.

-TIP: Try my top Baby Food Combinations in your pouch!
+TIP: Try my top Baby Food Combinations in your pouch.

 Are they good for toddlers?

 These pouches are an awesome tool for feeding toddlers since they hand the feeding over to the child and let them be in control of what goes into their mouth—which they love!
+They’re very easy for little hands to hold and control.

 I’ve used these reusable pouches with my kids and find them to be one of our most beloved items of feeding gear.
 We use them at home and to pack smoothies, applesauce, and yogurt for daycare and school.

 They are also much less prone to making messes than some other straw cups since the good ones make it virtually impossible for the child to deliberately squeeze the food out.
 (But it’s easy to suck out.)
+And are freezer-safe, so you can meal prep some options to have on hand.

 Best Silicone Pouch: Squeasy Snacker